FAQ for Summer Camp

 When Does My Child Have to Wear Their Life Jacket?

 Life Jackets will be worn at any time the participant is outside of the classroom.
 Each of the participant's articles should be properly marked with their name.

 Boat usage fees are included in the standard fees.
 If a student has a designated boat that they would like to bring, please let the instructor know.

 Can my child sign up for more than one session?

 Yes, many students will participate in multiple sessions.
 This is a great way to improve skills.

 Can my child sign up for Race Camp?

 Only students that have previously taken the recreational camp should sign up for race camp.
 Students signing up for the Laser/420 camp should be at least 12 years old and weigh at least 100 pounds.

 Can my child sign up for the racing team?

-Once your child has taken a camp session, they would be eligible for the race team.
+Once your child has taken a camp session, they are eligible for the racing team.